Report on

 I checked that the flap fitted well in the opening in the case.
 Picture 48.

-pencil line was drawn in the middle of the soundboard at right angle to the
+A pencil line was drawn in the middle of the soundboard at right angle

 soundboard was put into a drying cabinet and taken out after a couple of hours.